Option 1: You try to convince him with rational and emotional explanations about the need for change and the importance of moving forward positively

 Option 2 works only if you are his direct supervisor, and, even that, he may get away with murder.

-Option 3 is called ‘life as usual’, ‘nothing I can do with Jim, he is like that, unlikely to change Jim unless divine intervention’.
+Option 3 is called ‘life as usual’, ‘nothing I can do with Jim, he is like that, unlikely to change Jim unless there is divine intervention’.

 Option 4 is what you see all the time, and nothing changes.